 We may also collect credit information to process payments.

 Overseas disclosure of the credit information

-We will not disclose your credit information to overseas entities unless you expressly advise us to, apart from the following circumstances:
+We will not disclose your credit information to overseas entities unless you expressly advise us to, apart from:

 How can I access my credit information, correct errors or make a complaint?

 You can access and correct your credit information, or complain about a breach of your privacy in the same manner as set out below.